 - Understanding physiological factors that can affect safe flight.

-Every part 107 drone class includes 12 multiple choice questions relating specifically to that lesson.
-Students also have the opportunity to answer 9 to 12 multiple choice questions on their own before moving to the next lesson.
+Every part 107 drone class includes 12 multiple choice questions relating specifically to that lesson and students also have the opportunity to answer 9 to 12 multiple choice questions on their own before moving to the next lesson.
 In addition to the 60-question quizzes, we also provide nine additional quizzes that focuses around each individual lesson.
-Furthermore, each quiz has about 20 to 25 questions each as well.
 The two 60-question timed practice exams which will be a lot like the actual test you’ll be taking at one of the exam centers.

 More importantly, we provide lifetime access to all part 107 class course material and practice exams.
 Students can review our course material and quizzes as often as they wish until they are ready to schedule their test.
 Providing that students review the part 107 class materials two to three times, and pass the 60-question practice exams with at last an 80% passing grade, you will be well on your way to becoming an FAA part 107 certified remote pilot.